I don’t always regret our decision about moving to Rio de Janeiro, Brazil from Asia.

 9. Very rarely does anything work consistently.

-If you are the kind of person who likes comforts or planning ahead – you’re either going to have to give that up or spend a LOT of money on a super crazy luxury apartment or live in a hotel (and even then you’ll likely have issues) after moving to Brazil.
+If you are the kind of person who likes comforts or planning ahead – you’re either going to have to give that up or spend a LOT of money on a super crazy luxury apartment or live in a hotel (and even then you’ll likely have issues) after moving to Rio de Janeiro.

 The gas will go off for 4 days without notice or apology, even in a nice apartment.
 No cooking for you!
 Oh, you just bought a bunch of groceries that need to be cooked or they’re going to go bad?
 Your problem.